Day of the Animals: Production

 The budget of the production was $1.2 million and shooting took place at Long Barn, California, on Todd-AO 35 film, with the cast recalling that they had a good time.
+Lynda Day George, an outspoken activist about the depletion of the ozone layer, also saw the film as a good platform for addressing the issue.

 The animals for the film were trained by Monty Cox, veteran of such productions as Apocalypse Now and The Incredible Hulk, who partnered with cast member Susan Backlinie, who also doubled for Lynda Day George in some scenes.
-Leslie Nielsen later recalled being very impressed by the grizzly bear.
+According to Leslie Nielsen, the grizzly bear was actually played by a honey bear.

 Release

 Day of the Animals was released in U.S. theaters on May 13, 1977 and a movie tie-in novelization, written by Donald Porter, accompanied its release.